kostya/crystal-metric/README.md

 # Crystal Metric

-This is set of 21 benchmarks for Crystal language, as one file.
+This is set of 21 benchmarks for Crystal language, in one file.
 Program were taken from my benchmarks: [jit-benchmarks](https://github.com/kostya/jit-benchmarks), [crystal-benchmarks-game](https://github.com/kostya/crystal-benchmarks-game), [benchmarks](https://github.com/kostya/benchmarks).
-Benchmarks implemented as separated classes, so good for tests multi module compilation.
+Benchmarks implemented as separated classes, this is good for test multi module compilation.

 ## Run